eholm62/Musical-Propositional-Logic/README.md

 ![image](https://github.com/eholm62/Musical-Propositional-Logic/assets/133877996/6ae7a584-fb16-4ef0-a04d-a3e41e119787)

 I observed that sometimes reading out the last column of the truth table creates an interesting rhythm.
-Each T represents a hit, and each F represents no hit.
+Each "T" represents a hit, and each "F" represents a rest.
 Each new row is a new beat.
 I decideed to write a program that takes in a proposition and plays back the resulting rhythm.
 I hypothesized that being able to conceptualize a proposition as a rhythm could possibly unlock new intuition into the way propositions work.
 If not, it still has the potential to create interesting rythyms.